Need to know

 - If the landlord does not carry out an inspection, the landlord cannot deduct anything from the security deposit for physical damage to the property beyond normal wear and tear.

 Inspection reports prove the condition of the property when the tenant moves in and when the tenant moves out.
-The Residential Tenancies Act requires that at least two written inspection reports be done.
+The RTA requires that at least two written inspection reports be done.

 - The move in inspection report must take occur one week before or after the tenant moves in.

 - The move out inspection report must take occur one week before or after the tenant moves out.